 Judah’s false “prophets” were not sent by the Spirit of God.
 Because the Hebrew word translated “wind” can also be rendered “Spirit,” there may be a play on meanings here.
 Judah’s prophets were not sent by the Spirit (compare Isa.
 61:1), but were mere windbags!

-The speaking of the prophets is like wind, because they do not receive his message.
-These people from the bottom to the top, do not receive the Truth.
+Speaking or utterances of the prophets is like wind, because they do not receive God’s message.
+These people, from the bottom to the top, do not receive the Truth.
 There is nothing left for God to do but let the punishment begin.
-They will not listen so He must get their attention with action instead of words.
+They will not listen, so He must get their attention with action instead of words.

 Jeremiah 5:14 “Wherefore thus saith the LORD God of hosts, Because ye speak this word, behold, I will make my words in thy mouth fire, and this people wood, and it shall devour them.”

-For the term “Lord God of hosts,” see the note on (1 Sam.
-1:3).
-Even the coming invading enemy is under God’s control.
+For the term “LORD God of hosts,” see the note on 1 Sam.
+1:3.
+Even the invading enemy is under God’s control.